cepharum/forms-processor/docs/definition/fields/text.md

 | ------- | --------------------------------------- |
 | `left`  | Text input is aligned left.
 This is the default on omitting the attribute. |
 | `right` | Text input is aligned right.            |

+### placeholder

+This attribute provides a string to be displayed in bounds of text input control usually hinting at action required by user.
+It is visible unless there is some input provided by user or read from storage for modification.

+By default there is no placeholder.
+The attribute's value might be computed.